projectchrono/chrono/readme.txt

 Release 1.5.0
 xx-xx-xxxx

+- New installer for deploying the Python version of Chrono::Engine on user systems without efforts.

 - New ChLinkMate class, with ChLinkMateGeneric, ChLinkMatePlan, etc, These can represent higher pair joints often used in mechanics, but they are less sophisticated (and faster) than the ChLinkLock classes,